-A network administrator can use the Wake on LAN feature to turn on your computer from a remote location if your computer has a Wake on LAN network adapter.
+A network administrator can use the Wake on LAN feature to turn on your computer from a remote location.
 When Wake on LAN is used with network-management software, many types of functions, such as data transfers, software updates, and POST or BIOS updates to your computer can be initiated remotely.
-For more information, see the documentation that comes with your network adapter.

-Note: If the computer power cord is plugged into a surge protector, make sure that when you turn off power you use the computer power switch and not the surge protector switch.
+Note: If the computer power cord is plugged into a surge protector or power strip, make sure that when you turn off power you use the computer power switch and not the surge protector or power strip switch.
 Otherwise, the Wake on LAN feature will not work.